musial-bright/item-api/README.md

 There are two ways to build and deploy the Item API:
 - sam: a AWS framework to deploy an manage AWS infrastructure and maintenance of the app.
-- Lambda only: build and deploy the app from the `src/api` folder.
+- Lambda only: build and deploy the app from the `api` folder.

 # General Config